JK3457/Drft_21_Electrical-Wax-Warmer-Project/README.md

 # Drft_21_Electrical-Wax-Warmer-Project
-It is a design of a wax electrical warmer
+It is a design of a Electrical Wax Warmer